-In order to construct the unification for the link case, our idea is to use { \em weighted Lagrangian intersections}.
-The core idea is to add extra weights that provide additional variables.
-For the knot case, these weights are morally all evaluated to $1$ and in this situation we obtain the non-weighted universal Jones invariant that we defined in \cite{CrI}.
-However, as we saw, this invariant, as well as the Habiro-Willetts invariant, could {\em not be extended to the link case}.
-This idea of adding the extra weights leads to one of the key points of our models: Theorem \ref{THEOREMAU}.
+In order to construct the unification for the link case, our strategy is to define {\em weighted Lagrangian intersections}.
+The core idea is to add weights that provide additional variables.
+For knots, if we count all the weights as $1$ we obtain our (non-weighted) universal geometrical Jones invariant from \cite{CrI}.
+However, this invariant as well as Habiro's invariant, could {\em not be extended to the link case}.
+The addition of the weights leads to a key point: Theorem \ref{THEOREMAU}.
 This creates a {\em geometric perspective} that allows us to read all coloured Alexander and coloured Jones invariants of level lower than $\cN$ from the set of intersections between Lagrangian submanifolds in a fixed configuration space.

-This unification is not immediately expected from the point of view of representation theory.
-We use topological tools whose reflection opens new questions and avenues on the algebraic aspects of unification, from the quantum group the point of view.
-This creates a new point of interaction between representation theory and topology, and shows that in the case of this open problem topology has allowed us to understand algebra more deeply.
+This unification is not immediately expected from representation theoretic perspectives.
+Our novel topological tools open avenues on algebraic aspects of unifications, from the quantum group point of view.
+This creates new interactions between representation theory and topology, and shows that in the case of this open problem topology has allowed us to understand algebra more deeply.